ludovic-ronsin-cbp/liquibase-groovy-dsl/README.md

   changeset filenames to absolute paths, a bug that was fixed in version 2.0.0.
-  If you are updating from version 1.2.1 or earlier, this change should not effect you, but if you've run changes with version 1.2.2, you will need to fix some or all of yhe paths in the DATABASECHANGELOG table before running the 2.0.0 parser.
+  If you are updating from version 1.2.1 or earlier, this change should not effect you, but if you've run changes with version 1.2.2, you will need to fix some or all of the paths in the DATABASECHANGELOG table before running the 2.0.0 parser.
 Failing to do this wil result in Liquibase trying to run the changes again.